airswap/developers/docs/tutorials/maker/README.md

 In [Concepts](../getting-started/concepts.md), we learned about Makers and Takers and how they interact with one another using dApps and APIs.
 We looked at the [Indexer](../api/indexer.md) and learned about Intents.
 In this tutorial, you'll learn how to put together these concepts in order to provide liquidity on the AirSwap network.
 Over the course of this tutorial, you'll learn how to:

-* Authenticate with the AirSwap Websocket
+- Authenticate with the AirSwap Websocket
-* Create Intents
+- Create Intents
-* Receive order and quote requests
+- Receive order and quote requests
-* Craft, sign and send orders
+- Craft, sign and send orders

 [View the code on GitHub](https://github.com/airswap/developers/blob/master/docs/tutorials/maker/app.js)

 ## Requirements

-* NodeJS 8 or higher.
+- NodeJS 8 or higher.
-* Yarn (`npm install yarn`).
+- Yarn (`npm install yarn`).
-* An Ethereum key pair.
+- An Ethereum key pair.
 You can use Metamask to create a new wallet and export the private key.
-* Rinkeby ETH.
+- Rinkeby ETH.
-* At least 250 Rinkeby AST.
+- At least 250 Rinkeby AST.

 ## Getting Started

-First, use the [Faucet](https://faucet.rinkeby.io/) to obtain Rinkeby ETH.
-Then, go to the [AirSwap Development Frontend](https://instant.development.airswap.io) and obtain at least 250 Rinkeby AST.
+First, use the [ETH Faucet](https://faucet.rinkeby.io/) to obtain Rinkeby ETH.

+Then, go to the [AST Faucet](https://ast-faucet-ui.development.airswap.io/) and obtain AST.
+The faucet will grant you 5000, and you only need 250 per intent.

 Use ENV to control which environment to connect to.
 We'll use `development` for Rinkeby.
 You can `production` for Mainnet when you're ready to go live.